HSPV Course Schedule as of April 12, 2023

 Historic Site Management

-This course focuses on management, planning, and decision making for all types of heritage sites from individual buildings to historic sites to whole landscapes and historic objects.
+This course focuses on management, planning, decision making, and interpretation for heritage sites, from individual buildings and historic sites to whole landscapes and historic objects.
 Class projects ask students to analyze historic site operations and interpret objects.
-Course material will draw on model approaches to management, as well as a series of domestic and international case studies, with the goal of understanding the practicalities of site management.
-Particular topics to be examined in greater detail might include histories of historic sites, collections and conservation policies, interpretation, tourism, social justice, community engagement, strategic planning, in addition to fundraising and financial management.
+Course material will draw on model approaches to management, as well as a series of domestic and international case studies, with the goal of understanding the practicalities and particularities of site management.
+Topics to be examined in greater detail might include histories of historic sites, collections and conservation policies, interpretation, tourism, social justice, community engagement, strategic planning, in addition to fundraising and financial management.
 The course emphasizes making historic sites meaningful, relevant and sustainable in the present.

 Contemporary Design in Historic Settings

-Contemporary design can add value and meaning to historic settings of any age or scale, from individual landmarks to landscapes and neighborhoods.
+Contemporary design can contribute value and meaning to historic settings of any age or scale, from individual landmarks to landscapes and neighborhoods.
 In turn, engaging in a rigorous dialogue with history and context enriches contemporary design.
 This seminar immerses designers, planners and preservationists in the challenges of designing amid existing structures and sites of varying size and significance.
-Readings of source materials, lectures and discussions explore how design and preservation theory, physical and intangible conditions, and time have all shaped the particular realm of design response to historic context, as well as the political, cultural, and aesthetic environments have influenced regulation and design with heritage.
-Through sketch problems set in Philadelphia and analysis of outstanding case studies from around the world, students will learn to communicate their understanding of historic places, critique propositions for design intervention, and conceptualize a range of responses to historic contexts.
+Readings of source materials, lectures and discussions explore how design and preservation theory, physical and intangible conditions, and time have all shaped the particular realm of design response to historic context, as well as the political, cultural, and aesthetic environments that influence its regulation.
+Through sketch analytical exercises set in Philadelphia and outstanding case studies from around the world, students will learn to communicate their understanding of historic places, critique propositions for design intervention, and conceptualize a range of potential design responses.
 No prerequisites.

 Historic Preservation Studio